 The intensively farmed land of the Heretaunga plains, studded with orchards and vineyards, is in striking contrast to the open paddocks of the pastoral farms in the central and southern districts.

 Much of the population is packed into the triangle of land between Te Mata Peak, Ahuriri in Napier and the western suburbs of Hastings.
 The close proximity of the two cities – Napier and Hastings – seems to express and explain their historic rivalry.
 Both have absorbed small townships and turned them into suburbs.

 South of Hastings is heartland rural New Zealand.
-In contrast, land north of Napier up to Wairoa is sparsely populated, isolated, and rugged but spectacular in parts.
-It is regularly dotted with marae, hinting at its significant Māori population.
+In contrast, the land north of Napier up to Wairoa is sparsely populated, isolated and rugged, but spectacular in parts.
+It is regularly dotted with marae which hint at its significant Māori population.

 Historically, Hawke’s Bay’s economy has relied on the land and its resources.
 In the early 2000s pastoral and horticultural farming and processing were still its most significant industries.
 Vineyards and wine making have a long history in the region and have grown in importance since the 1980s.
 Gourmet food and wine has become a key part of the region’s economy and identity.

-Tourists are attracted to the climate, food, wine and art deco architecture – which, in a way, was also a product of the land via a major earthquake in 1931, after which there was considerable rebuilding.
+Tourists are attracted to the climate, food, wine and art deco architecture – also a product of the land via a major earthquake in 1931, after which there was considerable rebuilding.

 Early Māori settlements were established from Māhia Peninsula in the north to Pōrangahau on the south coast.
 Ngāti Kahungunu arrived during the 16th century and became the dominant iwi (tribe) in the region.